What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Steps 4 and 5 are where the confusion lies, as these involve fertilizing and seeding your lawn.

-The reason for this issue comes down to the nutritional value of your lawn’s soil.
+The reason for this issue is the nutritional value of your lawn’s soil.

 Grasses aren’t the heaviest feeders, but the shallow root systems can’t get to any nutrients below the surface.